Why it is necessary to convert photos into other formats

 Another thing, that should be pointed out is the option to choose the quality for the output images in JPG format.
 You just simply need to drag the slider to the left or to the right.
 Besides that, the app offers “Keep original quality” option that can also be rather useful.
 As it was already mentioned above you don’t need to be a genius to understand how the app works, just read below the detailed information and see how easy it can be.

 Step-by-step guide how to convert images with PhotoBulk

-- The first thing that is required to do is of course to download the app.
-There are several ways to do it:
+- The first thing that is required to do is of course to download the app from the Mac App Store.

 - After the download is completed, you need to install the app on your computer.

 - Launch the app and choose the photos you want to convert into the corresponding format.

 - Move them to the PhotoBulk’s editing window.
 You can do it in several ways, namely:

 • drag and drop the photos/folders to the editing window;